QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

 * :math:`\sigma` is called the *infection rate* (the rate at which those who are exposed become infected)
 * :math:`\gamma` is called the *recovery rate* (the rate at which infected people recover or die)

-The :math:`\beta(t)` is influenced by both the characteristics of the disease (e.g. the type and length of prolonged contact required for a transmission) and behavior of the individuals (e.g. social distancing, hygiene).
+The rate :math:`\beta(t)` is influenced by both the characteristics of the disease (e.g. the type and length of prolonged contact required for a transmission) and behavior of the individuals (e.g. social distancing, hygiene).

 The SEIR model can then be written as